|Type of tour:||Guided|

 Day 1: Bangkok - Kanchanaburi

 Starting in Bangkok we drive 1.5 hours to Kanchanaburi.
 We visit the local sites – the war museum and cemetery and the famous Bridge Over the River Kwai before checking into our hotel located on the banks of the River Kwai Yai.
 After a bike fitting we meet up for dinner where we'll go over the itinerary for the upcoming days of riding.
-Meals: L, D
+Lunch and dinner included.

 Overnight in Kanchanaburi.